Key highlights

 Step 6: Review configuration settings

-Review your WordPress configuration settings, including those in the wp-config.php file and any server-side configuration files (e.g., .htaccess).
+Review your WordPress configuration settings, including those in the wp-config.php file and any server-side configuration files (for example, .htaccess).
 Check for any incorrect settings or directives that may be contributing to the error.

 Step 7: Debugging code